 Ask lots of questions.
 Ask plenty of questions about the dress, delivery, measurements and design.
 Genuine sellers will be happy to help you and professional responses hint you'll get a good result.
 Most sellers will send swatches so you can check colours and fabric quality before you buy.

 Check reviews. eBay has a ratings system, so carefully inspect what others have said before buying.
 Have they delivered on time, have people received what they expected, and has the seller swiftly sorted any problems?

 Factor in import tax.
 Overseas goodies can look cheap, until you add VAT, customs duty and Royal Mail handling fees.
-There's usually no VAT/customs to pay on items costing £15 or under, but above this level, it can cost large.
+There's usually no VAT/customs to pay on items costing £15 or under, but above this level, it can cost a lot.

-When buying £15+ items from outside the EU by post, you have to pay import VAT and (if it's £135+) customs duty.
+When buying £15+ items from outside the EU by post, you have to pay import VAT.
+If it's £135+, add customs duty too.
 If you'll pay charges, Royal Mail adds an £8 handling fee.
 Double-check this on HMRC's site or call it on 0845 010 9000.
 For a rough estimate, use the DutyCalculator tool (10 free searches allowed).